vladimirjuhas/sp-dev-docs/docs/solution-guidance/Introducing-the-PnP-Provisioning-Engine.md

 ### Using PowerShell

-If you want to use PowerShell, the following excerpt shows how you can utilize the **Apply-SPOProvisioningTemplate** cmdlet: `Apply-SPOProvisioningTemplate -Path "PnP-Provisioning-File.xml"`.
+If you want to use PowerShell, the following excerpt shows how you can utilize the **Apply-PnPProvisioningTemplate** cmdlet: `Apply-PnPProvisioningTemplate -Path "PnP-Provisioning-File.xml"`.

 The `–Path` argument refers to the source template file, which the cmdlet automatically applies to the currently connected site (implied by the **Connect-SPOnline** cmdlet).